webqit/webflo/README.md

 ```

 > **Note**
-> <br>In this architecture, navigation is instant and sleek - Webflo prevents a page reload, initiates a request for the new URL, then set the URL path as a global `template` attribute.
+> <br>In this architecture, navigation is instant and sleek - Webflo prevents a page reload, obtains and sets data at `document.state.page` for the new URL, then set the URL path as a global `template` attribute.
 The `bundle.js` script comes with the appropriate OOHTML support level for the import resolution.

 ##### In a Hybrid Architecture